Updated August 2026

 Will retinol cause purging?

-Often yes, for 5 of 8 testers in our protocol.
+Often yes.
 Purging (initial breakouts from accelerated cell turnover) typically occurs in weeks 1-3 and resolves by week 5-6.
 Don't quit during purging — it's the sign the retinol is working.
 Breakouts decrease significantly below baseline by week 8.

 What's the difference between retinol and tretinoin?